jfcloutier/karma_system/design_notes/acting.md

 Acting happens at specific phases of the CA's lifecycle.

 The CA repeats this lifecyle in a loop for as long as it persists.
-CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and to realize higher-level goals that spawned them.
+CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and to realize the higher-level goals that spawned them.

 The lifecycle of a CA consists of these repeating phases constituting the equivalent of an OODA loop: